 His homecoming was not a happy event however.
 The new tenants of the family house informed him that his father had died the previous year.
 The townspeople who vaguely remembered the hulking man were quick to fill him in on the gossip relating to his father.
 It would seem the bottle that Hunder senior had climbed into after his sons failed apprenticeship did not have a bottom.
 Not a bottom that Hunder Senior had ever found that is.

-Firstly, that Hunder Senior had tried his hand at some sort of insurance fraud and totally ballsed is it up.
+Firstly, that Hunder Senior had tried his hand at some sort of insurance fraud and ballsed is it up.
 Secondly, that the local mobsters were less than keen to allow seniors debts to continue mounting.
-And decided to demonstrate their dipleasure with lethal force.
+And decided to show their dipleasure with lethal force.

 Hunder chose not to seek any enlightenment on the matter and instead stowed away aboard the next freight train heading back to South Tycho City.
 A crumpled piece of paper with his mother’s supposed new address scrawled on it was the only thing of value he took from his hometown as he left for the last time.